Career Coach, Professional Resume Writer, Freelance Writer

 Timing is Going to be Crucial

 You need to consider your timing from two perspectives.
 First, are you having this conversation at the very outset of your job search or once you’ve landed a job offer?
-Again, if you aren’t sure your boss is going to be supportive it’s best to wait until you’ve been offered a new job.
+Again, if you aren’t sure your boss will be supportive, it’s best to wait until you’ve been offered a new job.

 Be Prepared in Advance

-One of the main concerns your boss will have coming out of this conversation is how dedicated are you going to be to your current job.
+One of the main concerns your boss will have coming out of this conversation is how dedicated you will be to your current job.
 Is your productivity going to suffer?
 You can remove some of these worries by reinstating your commitment to your team and your current responsibilities.

 If you’re on good terms with your boss, perhaps you can offer to interview the new candidates and help them find the best possible replacement.
 You also don’t want to leave your team covering for you, so they should have plenty of notice to find someone else before you actually leave.